-Many of our readers and clients often ask, what is the difference between CO2 and CO2e?
+Many of our readers often ask, what is the difference between CO2 and CO2e?

 Inevitably, they are in the process of calculating their carbon footprint and have realised that the emission factors that they are using are expressed as CO2e.